LG Wing: Camera

 The camera array is located in the corner with a rectangular protrusion housing three cameras.
 The rear cameras are similar to the V60's, with identical 64 MP wide and 13 MP ultrawide sensors.
 The third camera is an additional 12 MP ultrawide sensor which is used for the digital camera gimbal.
 The front-facing camera is concealed by a motorized pop-up mechanism, and uses a 32 MP sensor.

-Software

-The LG Wing runs on Android 11.
-Wing uses LG's UX 10.